 Resisting the enmeshed person’s behavior and demands soon becomes exhausting.
-To keep one’s mental well-being in check, one might completely surrender, leaving their identity and sense of autonomy behind.
+To keep one’s mental well-being in check, one may completely surrender, leaving their identity and sense of autonomy behind.

 A therapist, counselor, or life coach can help you regain your identity and autonomy by talking you through your values, goals, dreams, and ideals.
 They’ll help you prioritize your wants and needs and keep you focused on the task – re-establishing yourself as a unique individual, separate from the family.